-1. The ability to update 3rd party components with security updates or patches in the field

-The update of any 3rd party component embedded in the product (including the Operating System) is provided by Unify in the context of regular product maintenance releases (or hotfixes in case of critical updates).
+1. The ability to update 3rd party components with security updates or patches in the field of regular product maintenance releases (or hotfixes in case of critical updates).
 The Operating System is based upon but not identical to a community developed distribution.
 Even when the community declares a version deprecated this does not necessarily mean that the OSB/SBC OS is deprecated as the packages and kernel are individually updated by the regular OSB/SBC releases or hotfixes.
 Customers should stay up to date regarding the product fix and hotfix releases as a whole: this ensures the continuous inclusion of 3rd party component security fixes (if relevant to the product).